 The manual steps required to rollback a WUCF will vary with the command that created the WUCF.
 This can be determined from the ORIGCMD: tag in the prefix area.
 The specific actions will depend on where the WUCF failed.
-As explained in "Work Unit Control File" on page 86, the command status field will indicate the failing command.
+As explained in "Work Unit Control File" on page 84, the command status field will indicate the failing command.

-For more information on the specific steps generated in the WUCF files, see "Error Recovery Scenarios" on page 91.
+For more information on the specific steps generated in the WUCF files, see "Error Recovery Scenarios."